-Houlihan Lawrence invests in Broadband Bonding – a cost effective alternative to MPLS
+Houlihan Lawrence invests in Broadband Bonding – a cost-effective alternative to MPLS

 Inman News reporter Teke Wiggin wrote recently about Houlihan Lawrence, a real estate brokerage firm in New York with 25 offices.
-Houlihan Lawrence ditched their expensive MPLS network and replaced it with Broadband Bonding devices which provides an excellent alternative to MPLS.
+Houlihan Lawrence ditched their expensive MPLS network and replaced it with Mushroom Networks’ Broadband Bonding devices which provides an excellent alternative to MPLS.

-Houlihan Lawrence had previously used T-1 lines with Multi Protocol Label Switching (MPLS).
+Houlihan Lawrence had previously used T-1 lines with Multi-Protocol Label Switching (MPLS).
 After outfitting their 25 offices with Broadband Bonding devices as the alternative to MPLS, it’s cut its telecom costs in half, and boosted its Wide Area Network (WAN) speed by about 75 times.

-In addition to the benefits of low cost and speed, the diversified connections to multiple providers mean that branch offices “stay up without any intervention on our end” if one of the connections goes down, said Andrew Lafreniere, Houlihan Lawrence’s director of IT, in a statement.
+In addition to the benefits of low cost and high speed, the diversified connections to multiple providers mean that branch offices “stay up without any intervention on our end” if one of the connections goes down, said Andrew Lafreniere, Houlihan Lawrence’s director of IT, in a statement.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.